Back pain 17 Mar 2021 12 min read

 This is a simple and easy to do stretch for upper back pain which can be done while standing or sitting, wherever you are.
 It can also be gentle or more intense if you wish to reach a deeper range of motion for increased challenge.

-7. Thoracic extension
+7. Thoracic Extension

 The thoracic extension stretch can be done easily in your desk chair.
 You can also progress it by doing it lying on your back and using a foam roller.